rackerlabs/rackspace-how-to/content/managed-operations/oracle-e-business-suite-tips.md

 The Confirm Receipts workflow sends notifications through the Web, e–mail, or Notification Details Web page (accessible through the **Notifications Summary** menu in Purchasing) to requesters or buyers who create requisitions in Purchasing or iProcurement.
-The Confirm Receipts workflow lets people know they should have received an item.
+The Confirm Receipts workflow informs people that they should have received an item.

 The Confirm Receipts workflow sends notifications for the following items:

-- Destination or Deliver–To Type of Expense,
+- Destination or Deliver–To Type of Expense

 - Routing of Direct Delivery